BLOGS

 Master

 The padawan has become the Jedi master.
-When in this phase, you are so comfortable working in data that you view it as a strategic, critical asset that is vital to your decision making.
+You’ve scaled your data maturity model and you’re an expert.
+With this high data maturity, you are so comfortable working in data that you view it as a strategic, critical asset that is vital to your decision making.
+You’ll use predictive models to inform data collection, understand customer behavior and anticipate future needs.
+The business itself will enjoy a data-driven culture, prioritizing data literacy and education.

 Various kinds of data maturity models